 68. The family definition for Part A and Part B, and also Part C may be subject to review based on field data.

-69 A list of values to be read from the vehicle has been introduced in Annex 2 of this GTR, containing information designed to survey the vehicle usage together with the SOCE.
+69. A list of values to be read from the vehicle has been introduced in Annex 2 of this GTR, containing information designed to survey the vehicle usage together with the SOCE.
 This list of values has been updated in relation to the specific metrics and requirements of HDVs and other upcoming regulatory frameworks.